clairedavid/ml_in_hep/week2/DL_trainNN.md

 * `CrossEntropyLoss`: Categorical cross-entropy loss for multi-class classification.

 __Optimization algorithm__
-Again PyTorch has optimizers of the shelf thanks to its `torch.optim` package.
-These names should sound familiar to you: `optim.SGD`, `optim.Adam`, etc. More on [PyTorch `optim` page](https://pytorch.org/docs/stable/optim.html).
+PyTorch has optimizers of the shelf thanks to its `torch.optim` package.
+Among the plethora of optimizers, some such as `optim.SGD` or `optim.Adam` should sound familiar to you.
+Find more on [PyTorch `optim` page](https://pytorch.org/docs/stable/optim.html).

 Let's put things together.
 The `train` variable is a PyTorch tensor from a `Dataset` instance.